 Governor Hogan signed the Achieving a Better Life Experience (ABLE) Act on April 12th establishing this program in Maryland and approving the first steps in building an ABLE program structure.
 Several states, such as Ohio and Nebraska, have announced the opening of their ABLE programs beginning this summer.
 Due to differences in legislative and legal frameworks, some states have been able to set up programs in a tighter timeframe.
 Maryland is working expediently, but also thoughtfully on implementation of ABLE in our state.
 Additionally, Maryland will watch the early adopters in order to learn "best practices" that can help improve the state's program.
 Maryland ABLE is projected to be operational in Fall of 2017.

 Some programs might be available to out-of-state residents.
 If people decide to explore out of state options, they will be able to move existing accounts over to Maryland's program once established.
 Maryland's program will offer tax benefits to Maryland residents.

 The National Down Syndrome Society is tracking the development of programs in each state.
 Click here for their ABLE Program Chart, current as of August 15, 2016.

-If you are wondering which program is right for you, the National ABLE Resource Center has a webinar on choosing a program.
+If you are wondering which program is right for you, the National ABLE Resource Center provides comparisons of the different state programs.